Our Guide to Refundable Airfares During Coronavirus

 Qatar Airways is the largest airline to have flown consistently throughout the pandemic.
 It currently serves over 85 destinations via its hub in Doha (DOH) and has the most expansive eastbound route.

 Terms: You're eligible for a full refund if your flight has been cancelled, you've tested positive for COVID-19, and/or there are government restrictions in place for travel.
-Valid on all flights booked before 31 December 2020 for travel anytime in 2021.
+Valid on all flights booked before 31 March 2022.

 Etihad operates between London and Abu Dhabi, and then onwards to over 50 destinations including Asia, Australia, the Middle East and North America.
 COVID-19 PCR tests are mandatory when travelling with Etihad, and you must bring proof of your test results with you on your trip.